 Accused Student A Student who has been accused of a violation of the Student Conduct Code or the Student Honor Code.
-Advisor Any one person chosen by an Accused Student or a Reporting Person to assist them throughout the Student Conduct Process.
+Advisor Any one person chosen by an Accused Student or a Reporting Person to serve as an Advisor, advocate, or legal representative to assist them throughout the Student Conduct Process.
 Any Advisor serves at the Student's own expense and initiative.
 A person may not serve in this capacity if their service would unreasonably conflict with the fair administration of the Student Conduct Process, as determined by the Director of Student Conduct and Conflict Resolution or designee.
+The Advisor cannot serve in any other role, including as a witness, investigator, Student Conduct Administrator, Appeal Authority, Conduct Committee Advisor, or Hearing Body.
 The University is not responsible for selecting an Advisor for any Student navigating the Student Conduct Process.
 It is the Student's responsibility to make appropriate arrangements for their Advisor to attend meetings, which will not be delayed due to scheduling conflicts of the chosen Advisor.
 The Advisor may be present to advise the Accused Student or the Reporting Person but cannot speak for the Student, present the Student's case, serve as a Witness, or otherwise participate directly in any meeting or Hearing.
+The Advisor may be present to advise the Accused Student or Reporting Person in any meeting and may participate in all aspects of a Disciplinary Proceeding, but shall not testify for the Accused Student or Reporting Person or be present absent the Accused Student or Reporting Person.
 Appeal Authority Any person or people authorized by the Student Conduct Code or Student Honor Code to determine the outcome of an appeal.
-No person may hear or decide an appeal if they conducted or participated in the disciplinary proceeding Business Days being reviewed on appeal.
-Any weekday Monday through Friday during which Dusiness Days University of Florida is in operation.
-Business Days do not include University holidays and closures.
+No person may hear or decide an appeal if they conducted or participated in the disciplinary proceeding being reviewed on appeal.
 Chair The member of the Conduct Committee who acts as the chairperson of the Hearing and leads Hearing deliberations.
-The Conduct Committee Advisor selects the Chair from the C1 ( ) Hearing Body.
-Charge(s) A potential violation of the Student Conduct Code or the Class Dave Student Honor Code.
-Any weekday the University of Florida is in operation and Class Days holding classes.
-Class Days do not include University holidays, closures, or breaks when classes are not in session Coercion Measured by a reasonable person standard, an attempt to cause another person to act or to think in a certain way by use of force, threats, or intimidation.
-Examples of Coercion include but are not limited to: Causing the deliberate Incapacitation of another person; • Requiring a person to submit to sexual acts to receive an academic benefit or an employment advantage;
+The Conduct Committee Advisor selects the Chair from the Hearing Body.
+Charge(s) A potential violation of the Student Conduct Code or the Student Honor Code.
+Class Days Any weekday the University of Florida is in operation and holding classes.
+Class Days do not include University holidays, closures, or other business days when classes are not in session.
+Class Lecture An educational presentation delivered by Faculty or guest lecturer, as part of a University of Florida course, intended to inform or teach enrolled students about a particular subject.